kubeflow/website/content/en/docs/pipelines/tutorials/benchmark-examples.md

 However, on the other hand, the cost of running a pipeline or a pipeline version involves much more uncertainty and sometimes quite a high cost.
 A pipeline or a pipeline version can have arbitrary components and hence running a pipeline or a pipeline version can incur arbitrary time and space complexities.
-For example, the step in a pipeline can use a customized container image which performs a super expensive training task.
+For example, a step in a pipeline can use a customized container image which performs a super expensive training task.
 In addition, the runs in a Kubeflow Pipelines instance also consume more DB space than pipelines, pipeline versions, experiments, etc.